checkupjs/checkup/docs/HEURISTICS.md

 ## Scoring and Heuristics (RFC - still WIP)

 ### Summary
-Checkups main value is in providing insights into the health of an application by helping users interpret the data we collect about an app in a way that can be understood by all of our targeted [personas](SPEC.md#Personas).
+Checkup's main value is in providing insights into the health of an application by helping users interpret the data we collect about an app in a way that can be understood by all of our targeted [personas](SPEC.md#Personas).

 For example, if a task that charts a migration is added to checkup today, and your app is 0% done with this new migration, that is totally okay.
 We don't expect you to be done, it only began today!
 The configurability of checkup is very valuable here - as the owner of a task you can provide a `failingScore` and a `passingScore` (which can be overridden via the checkup config in your application), which we use to provide a letter grade (`A`-`F`) for each task.
 We then do some fun math to take the grades given for each task, and the `Priority` of each task, and provide a grade for each `Category` of task, and then for the app's overall health.